 (1) The amounts in the "Target" column represent the number of restricted shares that will be earned by each NEO under the 2022 Stock LTIP if the Company achieves the specified cumulative Adjusted EBITDA target over the performance period commencing on January 1, 2022 and ending on December 31, 2024 and subject to the NEO's continued employment through March 31, 2025.
 None of the 2022 Stock LTIP restricted shares will be earned if the Company achieves less than 90% of the cumulative Adjusted EBITDA target over the performance period.
 If the Company achieves exactly 90% of the cumulative Adjusted EBITDA target over the performance period, each NEO will earn the number of restricted shares in the "Threshold" column.
-If the Company achieves actual cumulative Adjusted EBITDA between 90% and 100% of the cumulative Adjusted EBITDA target, then the applicable NEO will earn from 75% to 100% of the number of restricted shares in the "Target" column based on a straight-line interpolation between the amount in the "Threshold" column and the amount in the "Target" column.
-If the Company achieves actual cumulative Adjusted EBITDA equal to or greater than 100% of the cumulative Adjusted EBITDA target, then the applicable NEO will earn the number of restricted shares in the "Target" column.
+If the Company achieves actual cumulative Adjusted EBITDA between 90% and 100% of the cumulative Adjusted EBITDA target, then the applicable NEO will earn from 75% to 100% of the number of restricted shares in the "Threshold" column and the amount in the "Target" column.
+If the Company achieves actual to or greater than 100% of the cumulative Adjusted EBITDA target, then the applicable NEO will earn the number of restricted shares in the "Target" column.
 See "Compensation Discussion and Analysis - 2022 Stock LTIP."